Neuroplasticity: Music therapy

 There is evidence that engaging in music-supported therapy can improve neuroplasticity in patients who are recovering from brain injuries.
-Music-supported therapy can be used for patients that are undergoing stroke rehabilitation where a one month study of stroke patients participating in music-supported therapy showed a significant improvement in motor control in their affected hand.
+Music-supported therapy can be used for patients that are undergoing stroke rehabilitation where a one-month study of stroke patients participating in music-supported therapy showed a significant improvement in motor control in their affected hand.
 Another finding was the examination of grey matter volume of adults developing brain atrophy and cognitive decline where playing a musical instrument, such as the piano, or listening to music can increase grey matter volume in areas such as the caudate nucleus, Rolandic operculum, and cerebellum.
 Evidence also suggests that music-supported therapy can improve cognitive performance, well-being, and social behavior in patients who are recovering from damage to the orbitofrontal cortex (OFC) and recovering from mild traumatic brain injury.
 Neuroimaging post music-supported therapy revealed functional changes in OFC networks, with improvements observed in both task-based and resting-state fMRI analyses.

+Beyond clinical rehabilitation, music has been shown to induce neuroplastic changes in healthy individuals through long-term training and repeated exposure.
+Studies comparing musicians and non-musicians have demonstrated structural and functional brain differences associated with musical practice, particularly when training begins early in life.[98]
+Musicians often exhibit increased gray and white matter volume in motor, auditory, and cerebellar regions, reflecting adaptations related to fine motor control, auditory processing, and timing.
+Evidence of cortical remapping has also been observed, such as enlarged cortical representations of the fingers most frequently used during instrument performance.

+Music training strongly affects the auditory system, with musicians showing enhanced activation and structural differences in primary and secondary auditory cortices involved in processing pitch, rhythm, and melody.
+Functional changes have been observed not only at the cortical level but also in subcortical structures, including the brainstem, where musicians demonstrate faster and stronger neural responses to sound.
+Across the lifespan, sustained musical engagement has been associated with reduced age-related decline in certain brain regions and a lower risk of cognitive impairment, suggesting that music-related neuroplasticity may contribute to long-term brain health.